atomicdata-dev/atomic-server/docs/src/files.md

 Files always have a downloadURL.
 They often also have a filename, a filesize, a checksum, a mimetype, and an internal ID (more on that later).
 They also often have a [`parent`](https://atomicdata.dev/properties/parent), which can be used to set permissions / rights.
+If the file is an image they will also get an `imageWidth` and `imageHeight` property.

 ## Uploading a file